diescalo/rst_test/doc/user_doc/working_with_xbee_classes.rst

 XBee devices.

-Init the XBee device connection
+Open the XBee device connection
 -------------------------------

 Before trying to communicate with the local XBee device attached to your PC, you need to open its communication interface, which is typically a serial/USB port.
-Use the ``init()`` method of the instantiated XBee device, and you can then communicate and configure the device.
+Use the ``open()`` method of the instantiated XBee device, and you can then communicate and configure the device.

-Remote XBee devices do not have an init method.
+Remote XBee devices do not have an open method.
 They use a local XBee device as the connection interface.
 If you want to perform any operation with a remote XBee device you must open the connection of the associated local device.